Angela Treadwell-Palmer (a.k.a. Plantweenie)

 I love my family, traveling, music, red wine, good beer, collecting garden gnomes from around the world, vacations on the beach in Mexico and my very soft, cuddly puppy, Frothy Brown Porter (Porter or Po-Po for short) who’s named after a tall, frothy pint of one of my most favorite beverages.

-President, Plants Nouveau
+Founder and Co-Owner, Plants Nouveau